 - Remote work opportunities

 - Flexible work hours

-- Unlimited paid time off and sick leave
+- Unlimited paid time off for vacation days and sick leave

 - Parental leave